Historical 2019 Veterans disability compensation rates | Veterans Affairs

 Historical 2019 Veterans disability compensation rates

-View 2019 Veterans disability compensation rates.
+View historical Veterans disability compensation rates for 2019.
 Use our compensation benefits rate tables to find your monthly payment amount.
 We base your monthly payment amount on your disability rating and details about your dependent family members.

 Compensation rates for Veterans with a 10% to 20% disability rating